 - Regarding dialogue with stakeholders, the Company shall endeavor to enhance methods of dialogue and also provide explanations on general policies for the allocation of management resources.

 - An officer in charge of IR shall endeavor to share the outcomes of such dialogue with the Board of Directors.

-- Regarding strategic shareholdings, the Company and its core subsidiaries shall consider perspectives of business strategy, and shall hold such shares only if such shareholdings will contribute to maintaining/enhancing the corporate value of the Nomura Group.
+- Regarding strategic shareholdings, we consider the risks and costs involved in holding such shares and perspectives of business strategy, such as opportunities to increase the revenues of our businesses through the expansion of transactions or business alliances with us whose shares are held, and shall hold such shares only if such shareholdings will contribute to maintaining/enhancing the corporate value of the Nomura Group.

 Fulfillment of Corporate Responsibilities

 - The Company established the "Code of Ethics of Nomura Group" as a code of conduct for each director, officer, and employee of the Nomura Group to comply with.

 - The Company shall enhance corporate value in the long-term by respecting the diversity and different values among the directors, officers and employees of the Nomura Group, and establishing a sound workplace to enable all directors, officers, and employees to perform at their full potential.

 - The Company shall actively engage in ESG-related activities for the purpose of sustainable growth and solving social issues, in addition to contributing to expanding securities markets through daily business.